Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: Conclusion

 \section{Conclusion}

 CDD is a coding design technique that aims to reduce the cognitive load that developers may face when reading code by limiting the number of programming constructs that could be used in a given code unit.
 Here we shared our experience in using CDD to build a Java-based online learning management tool at Zup Innovation, a Brazilian tech company.
 By combining our observations from the developers' work with data and metadata from the repositories, we could curate a set of findings on the CDD practice.
+We highlight that:

-We highlight that 1) CDD could help software development teams to keep the size of the code units reasonably small, potentially helping to identify god classes earlier, 2) by having small code units, CDD also impacts testing practices; according to an engineer ``since CDD leads to small code units, these code units are also easier to tests'', and 3) CDD brings more awareness for refactoring operations; instead of refactoring based on their intuitions, developers following CDD practices have now the evidence of when refactorings are really needed.
+\begin{enumerate} \item CDD could help software development teams to keep the size of the code units reasonably small, potentially helping to identify god classes earlier; \item by having small code units, CDD also impacts testing practices; according to an engineer ``since CDD leads to small code units, these code units are also easier to tests''; \item CDD brings more awareness for refactoring operations; instead of refactoring based on their intuitions, developers following CDD practices have now the evidence of when refactorings are really needed. \end{enumerate}

 \textbf{Future work.} First, we plan to use CDD in the other services that compose \handora.
 This was not possible during this research, because the team working on them was not yet used to CDD.
 For instance, we are interested in understanding how CDD could help the development of the machine learning service (S6) and the frontend service (S5).
 Moreover, we did not use CDD for writing testing code.
 We understand that by limiting the size of production classes and methods, the testing classes may also be positively impacted.
 In the future, we plan to conduct experiments to understand to what extent it makes sense to use CDD in designing testing code.